datacommonsorg/docsite/custom_dc/advanced.md

 ## Access Cloud data from a local services container

 For testing purposes, if you wish to run the services Docker container locally but access the data in Google Cloud, use the following procedures.

+Before you proceed, ensure you have [set up all necessary GCP services](deploy_cloud.md).

 ### Step 1: Set environment variables